 You will be taken back to the ward area for a short while after the operation.
 Once you can walk safely and feel fine you can go home.
-You should not drive yourself home and if you are travelling for more than an hour from the hospital you should sit in the back seat with your leg(s) up.
+You should not drive yourself home and you should sit in the back seat with your leg(s) up.

-Normal activity including work can be resumed as soon as you like, although contact sports, heavy exercise and swimming should be avoided for 1 to 2 weeks.
+Normal activity, including work, can be resumed as soon as you like, although contact sports, heavy exercise and swimming should be avoided for 1 to 2 weeks.

-When the bandage is taken off, you may see some bruising or hardness under the skin, this is quite normal and will gradually settle.
+When the bandage is taken off, you may see some bruising or hardness under the skin.
+This is quite normal and will gradually settle.

-You should wear your stocking(s) during the day for up to 3 weeks but you may remove them at bedtime or for bathing.
+You should wear your stocking(s) during the day for up to 3 weeks, but you may remove them at bedtime or for bathing.

-What advantage does VNUS have over conventional surgery?
+What advantages does VNUS have over conventional surgery?

-• VNUS can be performed under a local anaesthetic.
-Normal activity can be resumed straight away and you should be able to return to work within a few days.

-- VNUS removes the need for a groin incision in the skin, leaves fewer scars and less potential for complications such as wound infection and pain following surgery. - VNUS closure has been shown to cause much less pain and bruising than conventional surgery or endovenous laser therapy.
+- •VNUS can be performed under a local anaesthetic.
+Normal activity can be resumed straight away, and you should be able to return to work within a few days. - •VNUS removes the need for a groin incision in the skin, leaves fewer scars and less potential for complications such as wound infection and pain following surgery. - •VNUS closure has been shown to cause much less pain and bruising than conventional surgery or endovenous laser therapy.